KeisukeImoto/RWCPSSD_Onomatopoeia/README.md

 - Self-reported confidence scores

-	We collected confidence levels for onomatopoeic words workers themselves transcribed.
+	We collected 155,568 confidence scores for onomatopoeic words workers themselves transcribed.
 The self-reported confidence score enables us to evaluate the appropriateness of onomatopoeic words on the basis of the judgement of the person giving the onomatopoeic words.

 - Others-reported acceptance scores

-	We collected acceptance levels for onomatopoeic words transcribed by others.
+	We collected 548,367 acceptance scores for onomatopoeic words transcribed by others.
 The others-reported acceptance score enables us to evaluate the appropriateness of onomatopoeic words on the judgement of others.

 - WorkerID